Panopto/Panopto-RR-Light-Service-With-Installer/PanoptoRRLightService/Serial/README.console.md

 ## Serial Communication

 ### Configuration
-Serial communication will not work without configuration.
-Copy RRLightService.exe.config to the install directory, and enter the appropriate values. e.g.:
+Select Serial as the installer option.
+Set the appropriate values in RRLightService.exe.config in the install directory. e.g.:

 ````
             <setting name="SerialPortName" serializeAs="String">